The Blue Badge scheme

-If you’re travelling by rail in England, Scotland and Wales, if you need to make special arrangements to travel by rail because of your Parkinson’s (or any other condition), call National Rail Enquiries on 0800 022 3720 or textphone Enquiries on 0345 60 50 600, and ask about their Passenger Assist service (not available in Northern Ireland).
+If you’re travelling by rail in England, Scotland and Wales and need assistance because of your Parkinson’s (or any other condition), call National Rail Enquiries on 0800 022 3720 (textphone 0845 60 50 600).
+They can help you with their Passenger Assist service.

 A Disabled Persons Railcard gives you and a companion a third off the cost of most train journeys.
 You'll need to show that you receive one of the following benefits: